tayo-k/bmd/content/grow-tools.md

 The management of the engineering organization has the greater responsibility of fostering an ecosystem that

-- Celebrate goals and milestones hit
+- Celebrates goals and milestones hit
-- Reward individual or team service that goes above and beyond the normal calls of duty
+- Rewards individual or team service that goes above and beyond the normal calls of duty
-- Generally put the individuals of the organization in a joyful mood, even if "for no obvious reason"
+- Generally sustains a joyful mood, even if "for no obvious reason"
-- Incentivize a drive to continue to excel and innovate
+- Incentivizes a self-sustaining drive to continue to excel and innovate

 Difficult times are bound to occur for both individuals and teams, both forseable and not.
 A pre-existing, sustained environment of positivity, camaraderie, mental and emotional stability make challenging times much less trying for the organization as a whole.

-Directly (and publicly where appropriate) publicly engineering a positive feedback loop in the engineering organization strengthens the resolve and bonds within the team, to continue to deliver.
+Directly (and publicly, where appropriate) engineering a positive feedback loop in the engineering organization strengthens the resolve and bonds within the team, to continue to deliver.